ComplicatedPhenomenon/Note_in_rST/source/monkey/questions.rst

 Before the pair being deflected by IGMF, the pairs won't go along the direction primary photon.

+Physicists used the relic of Gamma ray from blazar to put constraints on physical parameter of IGM.

+They compare their analytical result with Monte Carlo simulation which represents what indeed happens in the world.

-Magneticgensis, when the magnetic start to present.
+Magneticgensis refers to The mechanism to produce magnetic field.
+When the magnetic start to present.

 - Before the star formation.
 - While the star formation.

 We care about the beginning time since what.

-The mechanism to produce magnetic field.

 How to set lower limit and upper limit of EGMF?